 Shipping to affected areas?

-To help avoid delays, we encourage you to contact your recipients to verify whether their location is open or able to receive deliveries before and after the storm.
-In the event of evacuations, shipments not delivered before the storm will be secured in one of our facilities.
+To help avoid delays, we encourage you to contact your recipients to verify whether their location is open or able to receive deliveries before and after the wildfires.
+In the event of evacuations, shipments not delivered before the wildfires will be secured in one of our facilities.
 Delivery will be attempted when it is safe to do so.

 Note that potential service disruptions may not affect FedEx Express, FedEx Ground, FedEx Freight, FedEx Office, etc. the same.
 This may result in different levels of impact as well as cities, states and ZIP Codes serviced.

 Continue to check fedex.com for service updates.
 For specific shipment status information, please track your shipment at fedex.com.
 You can also contact FedEx Customer Service at 1.800.GoFedEx 1.800.463.3339 or stay up to date by subscribing to the FedEx Service Alert email notifications at the FedEx Email Subscription Center.
-Consistent with the provisions of the FedEx Service Guide, shipments delayed due to the storm are not eligible for a refund or credit under the money-back guarantee policy.
+Consistent with the provisions of the FedEx Service Guide, shipments delayed due to the wildfire situation are not eligible for a refund or credit under the money-back guarantee policy.